-Concerning the set representations for reachability analysis, early approaches used polyhedra or template polyhedra \cite{Asarin2000}, which are limited to low-dimensional systems due to the exponential increase in the representation size; ellipsoids \cite{Kurzhanski2000} were also used, but result in a conservative approximation as they are not closed under Minkowski sum.
-Current approaches use support functions \cite{LeGuernic2010}, zonotopes \cite{Girard2005}, or their combination \cite{Althoff2016c}, for which all relevant set operations can be computed accurately and efficiently.
-A related representation are star sets \cite{Duggirala2016}, where arbitrary constraints are imposed on a linear combination of base vectors.
+Concerning the set representations for reachability analysis, early approaches used polyhedra or template polyhedra \cite{Asarin2000}, which are limited to low-dimensional systems due to the exponential increase in the representation size; ellipsoids \cite{Kurzhanskiy2000} were also used but result in a conservative approximation as they are not closed under Minkowski sum.
+More recent approaches use support functions \cite{LeGuernic2010}, zonotopes \cite{Girard2005}, or their combination \cite{Althoff2016c}, for which all relevant set operations can be computed accurately and efficiently.
+A related representation is star sets \cite{Duggirala2016}, where constraints are imposed on a linear combination of base vectors.

-Some approaches explicitly address the requirement of tightening the computed over-approximation for successful verification.
+Some approaches explicitly address the requirement of tightening the computed outer-approximation for successful verification.
 Many of them are based on counterexample-guided abstraction refinement (CEGAR), where either the model \cite{Stursberg2004,Frehse2006} or the set representation \cite{Bogomolov2016,Bogomolov2017} is refined.
-A more recent approach \cite{Schupp2018} utilizes the relation between all algorithm parameters and the tightness of the reachable sets, proposing individual parameter refinement in fixed discrete steps to yield tighter results.
-Another method \cite{Johnson2016} refines the tightness of the reachable set enclosure as much as the real-time constraints allow for re-computation in order to choose between a verified but conservative controller and an unverified but more precise counterpart.
+A more recent approach \cite{Schupp2018} utilizes the relation between all algorithm parameters and the tightness of the reachable sets, proposing an individual parameter refinement in fixed discrete steps to yield tighter results.
+Another method \cite{Johnson2016} refines the tightness of the reachable set enclosure as much as the real-time constraints allow for re-computation in order to choose between a verified but conservative controller and an unverified counterpart with better performance.